jaraco/configparser/README.rst

 history better.
 Plus, the merges are nicer and updates of the converter software don't create nasty conflicts in the repository.

-This process works quite well but if you have any tips on how to make it simpler and faster, do enlighten me :)
+This process works well but if you have any tips on how to make it simpler and faster, do enlighten me :)

 Footnotes
 ---------